1. What is Katrin’s Karepackage?

 Katrin Kohler is the motivation behind this project.
 Katrin, mother of four daughters, Maike, Nina, Karen and Suzanne, passed away at 54 years on March 4th, 2011 from breast cancer.
 Katrin was a talented artist, educator and volunteer who impacted many lives.
 She spent much of her time volunteering at the chemotherapy unit where she received her treatment.

-Katrin’s Karepackage enables Katrin’s memory to live on, as it represents everything that she once was.
+Katrin’s Karepackage enables Katrin’s memory to live on, as it offsets that travel costs of Newfoundland and Nova Scotian cancer patients.

 To apply for funding from Katrin’s Karepackage, applicants must meet two criteria: